-Put the total amount of Child Benefit you or your partner got during the 2017 to 2018 tax year.
-This is the amount of Child Benefit for a full week, where a Monday falls within the tax year.
-For the 2017 to 2018 tax year, the first week starts on Monday 10 April 2017 and the last week starts on Monday 2 April 2018.
-There are 52 Mondays in the 2017 to 2018 tax year.
+If the Child Benefit claimant applied to the EU Settlement Scheme (EUSS) after 30 June 2021, do not include payments for the period between 1 July 2021 and the date of their EUSS application.
+Do not include any arrears payments received that relate to previous tax years.
+This is the amount of Child Benefit payments for a full week, where a Monday falls within the tax year.
+For the 2022 to 2023 tax year, the first week starts on Monday 11 April 2022 and the last week starts on Monday 3 April 2023.
+There are 52 Mondays in the 2022 to 2023 tax year.
 If you got payments for the full year, put the total for 52 weeks in box 1.

-Also put in box 1, the amount of Child Benefit you got if you or your partner:
+Also put in box 1, the amount of Child Benefit payments you got if you or your partner:

-- started to get Child Benefit on or after 10 April 2017 - put the amount from the date it started to 5 April 2018 - stopped getting Child Benefit before 6 April 2018 - put the amount received up to that date
+- started to get Child Benefit payments on or after 6 April 2022 - put the amount from the date it started to 5 April 2023 - stopped getting Child Benefit payments before 6 April 2023 - put the amount received up to that date

-Put the total number of children you or your partner got Child Benefit for on 5 April 2018.
+Put the total number of children you or your partner got Child Benefit payments for on 5 April 2023.

-If you or your partner stopped getting all Child Benefit payments before 6 April 2018, put the date the payments stopped in box 3.
+If you or your partner stopped getting all Child Benefit payments before 6 April 2023 (but after 5 April 2022), put the date the payments stopped in box 3.